 SAAA has formed tight affiliation with industries such as Almond, Apple, Pear and Lucerne, working with them for mutual benefit.

-SAAA hold a 2-day annual conference giving all members a chance to have their say in the running of the association and access to guest speakers relevant to the industry.
-They organise Field Days, Training Days (such as Fork Lift, Chemical, Pest & Disease) where members can learn and share skills, ideas and knowledge as well as form networking and social contacts.
-SAAA membership entitles you to access these Conferences, Field Days and Training at a reduced cost as well as receiving the bi-monthly magazine keeping you in touch with up-to-date information on the apiary industry as well as associated industries.
+SAAA hold an annual conference giving all members a chance to have their say in the running of the association and access to guest speakers relevant to the industry.
+They organise Field Days, Development Days (such as Fork Lift, Chemical, Pest & Disease) where members can learn and share skills, ideas and knowledge as well as form networking and social contacts.
+SAAA membership entitles you to access these Conferences, Field Days and Development Days at a reduced cost or for free as well as receiving the bi-monthly magazine keeping you in touch with up-to-date information on the apiary industry as well as associated industries.

 Members give our association it’s voice